 Robert Gamblin visited Marion and Charlie in their lab at the Smithsonian in 2000 and discussed their research.
 Since then, we have followed their guideline to hold the zinc oxide content in mixture with other pigments to below 15%.
 Zinc levels in our Titanium Zinc White are well below this 15% guideline.
 We have been communicating the concerns associated with using too much Zinc White with painters ever since.

 We think Mecklenburg and Tumosa’s research is incredibly valuable and we hope that it helps painters make choices that result in more permanent art.
 We also feel that it must be put into context.
-The study states: “It (zinc oxide) is especially problematic on stretched canvas primed with acrylic grounds,” is an important point to make here.
+The study states: “It (zinc oxide) is especially problematic on stretched canvas primed with acrylic grounds.”
+This is an important point to make.
 We advocate the use of rigid supports for all paintings, as all paint films become less flexible over time.
-We also advocate for the use of Oil Ground over acrylic gesso.
-Acrylic gesso’s highly absorbent nature pulls oil binder away from fresh paint layers reducing their flexibility.
+We also advocate for the use of Oil Ground instead of acrylic gesso.
+Acrylic gesso’s highly absorbent nature pulls oil binders away from fresh paint layers reducing their flexibility.

 For more information on these whites, please refer to https://gamblincolors.com/getting-the-white-right-by-robert-gamblin/